IlyaNesterow/2d_transformations_oop/README.md

 To execute:
 - You need to have pipenv installed
 - Run pipenv install or pip install -r requirements.txt
-- Run pipenv run start and you are good to go✨
+- Run pipenv run draw and you are good to go✨

 When excuted:
 - Enter amount of points, 3 points are minimum